A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Governance and Community Engagement Approaches in Open LLM Projects (RQ3)

-In single company projects, companies typically develop open LLMs through their internal processes, with limited external collaboration during the development stages.
-The LLMs are used and embedded in commercial products and services, thereby making up core components in their value offerings.
-The LLMs can also provide a strategic tool for growing adoption through user communities and business ecosystems, and thereby drive both innovation and business value upstream to the companies.
-In these cases, the open LLM projects can be considered single company projects, similar to single company- or vendor-sponsored OSS projects.
+In single-company-led projects, companies typically develop open LLMs through internal processes, with limited external collaboration during development.
+LLMs are used and embedded in commercial products and services, thereby becoming core components of their value offerings.
+The LLMs can also serve as a strategic tool for growing adoption through user communities and business ecosystems, thereby driving both innovation and business value upstream to companies.
+In these cases, the open LLM projects can be considered single-company-led projects, similar to single-company or vendor-sponsored OSS projects.

-Meta and Hugging Face exemplify this centralized approach with their Llama and SmolLM projects respectively, which involved minimal external collaboration before the release of the models.
-The companies (or vendors) distribute decision power and authority, typically among its internal or contracted staff.
+Meta and Hugging Face exemplify this centralised approach with their Llama and SmolLM projects, respectively, which involved minimal external collaboration before the models' release.
+Companies (or vendors) distribute decision-making power and authority, typically among their internal or contracted staff.
 With this authority, they make decisions and maintain a final say on the design and implementation of the LLMs.
-The communities make up a form of user community around the base models, while extending and enriching the models through post-release reuse and targeted modifications in derivative models (e.g., for specific languages or domains).
-The communities can make requests and input through communication channels and development platforms leveraged by the projects, something that the single company in turn can choose if and how to consider and respond to.
+The communities form a user community around the base models, extending and enriching them through post-release reuse and targeted modifications in derivative models (e.g., for specific languages or domains).
+The communities can make requests and provide input through the communication channels and development platforms leveraged by the projects, which the single company can, in turn, choose to consider and respond to.

 Control of downstream use and any derivative models can be maintained through the company's licensing schema.
-For example, in the case of Meta's Llama models which are released under the restrictive Llama Community License Agreement, the Llama trademark needs to be maintained in derivative model naming conventions and users above certain thresholds require special licenses.
-In essence, this limits the freedom of the user community, while still enabling their adoption and development of the base models under the current license terms.
+For example, in the case of Meta's Llama models, released under the restrictive Llama Community License Agreement, the Llama trademark must be maintained in derivative model naming conventions, and users above certain thresholds require special licenses.
+In essence, this limits the user community's freedom while still enabling their adoption and development of the base models under the current license terms.